meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.txt

 ======================

-The folder called lib must remain in the same directory as the MeteoInfo.sh application, and all the "jar" files it holds must remain in the lib folder.
+The folder called lib must remain in the same directory as the mimap.sh application, and all the "jar" files it holds must remain in the lib folder.
 These file contain the MeteoInfo application code and (re)moving any of them will break MeteoInfo.